 SAM: To this day (in fact, it happened on the very day I’m writing this), people will say, “I love Halloween, except that one with the masks.”
 It’s at that point that I excuse myself from the conversation.
 If John Carpenter and Deborah Hill’s plan to make a seasonal anthology had worked, we would have had plenty of interesting films to obsess over.
 Instead, we have the diminishing returns of the films that followed.

 I get it.
-There’s so many plot holes and flaws in logic and the whole concept — a piece of Stonehenge is stolen and used to make masks that kill kids — is ridiculous.
+There are so many plot holes and flaws in logic and the whole concept — a piece of Stonehenge is stolen and used to make masks that kill kids — is ridiculous.
 But I don’t care — any film that combines Quatermass with Invasion of the Body Snatchers and puts Tom Atkins in the lead is going to own my heart.

 Don’t believe me?
 My band ends every set with this song, a ten-minute adaption of Conal Cochran’s speech in the final moments of the film, that is always dedicated to Atkins.